 Unofficially, I will be monitoring how much time you are spending in our course and how frequently you access our Canvas course.
 This doesn't directly affect your grade (you don't have to spend X number of hours in the course to get an A, for example), but it will help me see if you are or are not accessing parts of the course like lectures.
-If you are just completing the tasks on your To-Do List and not fully engaging with the course materials, I am able to see that and may mark as such if you have trouble with an assignment and I see you haven't worked with the course resources.
+If you are just completing the tasks on your To-Do List and not fully engaging with the course materials, I am able to see that and your grade may be affected if you are not fully engaging with the materials.